 You may have to pay more for car insurance after committing a minor traffic violation.

-Just one speeding ticket can raise your auto insurance rates by a whopping 44.5%.
+Just one speeding ticket can raise your auto insurance rates by 25%.
 Two-point violations, such as reckless driving, can almost double your premiums.

 Impacts on Employment